Our House

 Hobo spider (female) Body length (minus legs) about 1/2".
 Photo from Wikipedia, Lee Ostrom, family-protection.com.

-Are hobo spiders really poisonous?
+Are hobo spiders really venomous?

 If you believe you have been bitten by a hobo spider try to capture it so that a proper identification can be made.